ablou1/continuous-control/README.md

 ## train_agent.py

-The train_agent.py file is dedicated to run a single train of a specified agent.
+The train_agent.py file is dedicated to run a single train for a specified agent.

 1. Update the file_name of the UnityEnvironment in order to match the location of the Unity environment that you downloaded.
 - Mac: "path/to/Reacher.app"